RubenGarcia/nomad-lab_VR-demos/CAVE/NOMADCaveT/readme.txt

 This demo is based on
-https://svn.lrz.de/repos/v2t/projects/demos/demoBunge/
-Revision 1538
+the LMU Geophysics Visualization for CAVE environments https://svn.lrz.de/repos/v2t/projects/demos/demoBunge/ Revision 1538

 For use in LRZ CAVE and Powerwall.

+The demo depends on screenlib and synchlib LRZ libraries.

 Use in suse:
 Run once: